daria31v/Gallery_images/README.md

-## Images
+## Gallery images
 The functionality of this project is image search at the request of the user.
-The search is carried out on pixabay.com.
+The project is written in vanilla JavaScript, and user search queries (pixabay.com) and pagination are implemented.
 It is built using Parcel as a packager.
 It provides a starting point with some basic configurations and dependencies to get you up and running quickly.

 ## Installation